KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_004_ScenesNodes.md

 </p>

-The transform of a node can also be given using the `transform`, `rotation`, and `scale` properties of a node, which is sometimes abbreviated as *TRS*:
+The transform of a node can also be given using the `translation`, `rotation`, and `scale` properties of a node, which is sometimes abbreviated as *TRS*:

 ```javascript
 "node0": {